 Most Game Masters completely forget this writer’s banquet when they run their games.
 Not everyone in the world is going to know your table’s characters, believe their stories, understand their logic, or even connect with them enough to believe their anything but trouble.

 The Lightbringers travel to the village of Krezk in far western Barovia.
 Far removed from Strahd Von Zarovich’s looming tower of Ravenloft, it is still mired in unimaginable darkness.
 When the party arrives, the gates are shut to them.
 The guards standing atop the wall cry down that they should leave the city – that they are no friend of Krezk.

 No matter their deeds or exploits, no matter their character level or rolls, these xenophobic people do not want outsiders within the city.
 And the Burgomaster of the city confirms the facts with the party.
 “Get you gone!
 Only by earning the trust of these people, can they hope to enter the city – or force their way in.

 I love these social complexities.
-The party now has to decide: do we struggle to gain this guys trust as night falls, or do we just force our way inside, since we are far superior to them in combat?
+The party now has to decide: do they struggle to gain this guy’s trust as night falls, or do they easily force our way inside?
 What line are they willing to cross?
 Do they cast spells on the grieving father to gain entry?
 Do they kill to make their way inside?